Norton Security Scan - Detect, Remove Viruses, Internet Worms - Download - Review

 @Shanker Bakshi:

-Try disabling System Restore for all your hard drives? :idea:
+Try disabling System Restore for all your hard drives? 💡

 =======================================================================